-Far fewer studies have tested the association between lipid-regulating agents and vascular dementia or other dementia.
-A recent review found four observational studies examining the association of statins and vascular dementia found limited evidence for an effect (RR:0.93, 95% CI 0.74–1.16).(30) This contrasts with the increased effect found in our analysis (HR:1.81, 95%CI:1.73-1.89).
-An additional analysis found that lipophilic statins were more harmful than hydrophilic statins in vascular dementia, potentially due to their ability to cross the blood brain barrier.
+Far fewer studies have tested the association between lipid-regulating agents and vascular dementia or other dementias.
+A recent review found four observational studies examining the association of statins and vascular dementia found limited evidence for an effect (RR:0.93, 95% CI 0.74–1.16).(30) This contrasts with the harmful association found in our analysis (HR:1.81, 95%CI:1.73-1.89).
+When stratifying by lipid properties, lipophilic statins were more harmful than hydrophilic statins in vascular dementia, potentially due to their ability to cross the blood brain barrier.

 Other drug classes

 Apart from statins, few studies examining a lipid-regulating agent have been reported.
-One of the few classes for which data was available were fibrates, minimal evidence of an effect on all-cause dementia was identified,(8) inconsistent with our finding of a small increase in all-cause dementia risk in those prescribed a fibrate.
+One of the few classes for which a previous analysis was available were fibrates, which found little evidence of an association with all-cause dementia was identified,(8) inconsistent with our finding that patients prescribed fibrates had higher all-cause dementia risk than those prescribed other lipid lowering agents.

-A previous Mendelian randomization study provided an estimate of the effect of ezetimibe on Alzheimer’s disease (OR: 1.17, 95%CI: 0.73-1.87),(33) consistent with the finding from our analyses.
-To our knowledge, there is no previous study of the effect of preventative treatment with ezetimibe on risk of vascular dementia, and so we cannot compare our unexpected finding for that comparison.
+A previous Mendelian randomization study found little evidence that genetic variants that proxy for ezetimibe affect risk of Alzheimer’s disease (OR: 1.17, 95%CI: 0.73-1.87),(33) consistent with our findings.
+To our knowledge, there is no previous study of the effect of preventative treatment with ezetimibe on risk of vascular dementia.

-Strengths and Limitations
+Strengths and limitations

 A major strength of our analysis is the size of the included cohort and the length of follow-up that the use of electronic health records allowed.
 In addition, we followed users and non-users from a common index date, using a time-updating treatment indicator to correctly assign time-at-risk to the exposed and unexposed groups.